aimer1124/playwright-tutorial/README.md

 # Playwright Tutorial

-## Day 1: Install and run a demo test
+## Step 1: Install and run a demo test
 ### What is Playwright?
 - It is a modern testing framework for web apps.
 - It bundles test runner, assertions, isolation, parallelization, report and rich tools.